JDygard/EVO/README.md

 In the end, the issue was that even though the garbage variable destroyed its gameObject, it remained assigned to it, and would randomly destroy other objects as part of its functionality, because of how the statement tested the variable.
 A simple fix solved everything: Once the garbage is destroyed, reset the garbage variable == undefined.

-### Crash in round 3
+### Crash in round 3 (Probably solved)
 This may be the most tenacious bug I've yet discovered.
 Always in round 3, after two rounds have elapsed error-free, the game crashes.
 It happens when the moveToTarget() method is interrupted in trying to find the angle between the enemy and the target (food).
 It's almost certainly because it is targeting a food bit that doesn't exist, but I absolutely cannot find where the phantom food is coming from.

 1. The food array is cleaned and replaced every round.
 2. Food that is eaten is removed from the array before being removed from the game.
 3. The targeting mechanic targets food using the array

+#### Conclusion

+I've put a check at the beginning of all loops that triggered the crash that tests that the food array has some length before going through the loop.
+This has stopped instances of the crash, but as I never found a reliable way to recreate the crash, I don't know if it is completely fixed.

 ### Enemy pathing results in driving loops
 Occasionally when the enemy is pathing toward their target, they'll decide to perform an entire loop rather than go directly to their target.
+This is due to the simplicity of the target acquisition mechanism.
+It compares the angle between the enemy object and the target, to the angle of the enemy itself.
+Since the result can be negative, when the target is down and left of the enemy, it will loop around instead of aiming straight toward the target.
+Fixing this will require testing for the bug condition.

-## WebGL MAX_TEXTURE_SIZE
+## WebGL MAX_TEXTURE_SIZE (Solved)
 After converting my myriad textures into a master spritesheet, my sprites stopped rendering properly, appearing as small black boxes instead.
 I discovered that this is due to specific browser/hardware combinations having very low texture size limitations.

 For accessibility, I added an if statement that makes sure the max permitted texture size is enough to accommodate the size of the intro menu animation.
 If it doesn't, a static version of the menu graphic is shown.